 - Six students are admitted into each cohort at Mayo Clinic in Rochester, Minnesota.

-The first cohort of students begins in August and graduates in May.
-The second cohort of students begins in January and graduates in October.
 During the program, students receive a comprehensive educational experience with one-on-one instruction.